-After the ski lifts close each April and the snow begins to melt, trees start budding and the rivers return to peak levels, Aspen becomes a serene and rejuvenating retreat.
-With bluebird skies and fewer crowds, Aspen has no shortage of arts, culture, entertainment and outdoor activities perfect for spring's longer days.
-As Memorial Day approaches, spring turns into "The Secret Season."
-The weather is warm, town is lively and lodging prices are at their most affordable rates.
+After the ski lifts close each April and the snow begins to melt, trees start budding, wildflowers color the countryside, and the rivers return to peak levels.
+Aspen becomes a serene and rejuvenating retreat during “shoulder season.”
+With bluebird skies and thin crowds, there’s no shortage of arts, culture, entertainment, and outdoor activities perfect for spring's longer days.
+The renowned restaurants that line Aspen’s streets and pedestrian brick “malls” open al fresco dining and often prepare discounted Prix Fixe menus for locals and in-the-know visitors.

 The headwaters of the Roaring Fork River begin at Independence Pass at the Continental Divide, where unspoiled mountain runoff runs through the heart of downtown.
 In Aspen, the beautiful Hunter Creek cascades between Red Mountain and Smuggler Mountain to join with the Roaring Fork.
 Just out of the center of town, Maroon Creek and Castle Creek converge with the Roaring Fork.
-The river travels down valley where the Fork meets with two more rivers — the Fryingpan and Crystal — before merging with the great Colorado in Glenwood Springs.
+The river travels down valley where the Fork meets with two more rivers — the Fryingpan and Crystal — before the confluence with the great Colorado River in Glenwood Springs.

 Summer also brings the cultural soul of Aspen to life, with an artistic calendar rivaling those of a thriving metropolis.
-The esteemed Aspen Music Festival & School, the contemporary Aspen Art Museum, The Aspen Institute, Theatre Aspen and Aspen Writers' Foundation are just a sample of Aspen's artistic heritage.
+The esteemed Aspen Music Festival & School, the contemporary Aspen Art Museum, The Aspen Institute, Theatre Aspen, and Aspen Writers' Foundation are just a sample of Aspen's artistic heritage.

-You can find the complete 2015 spring/summer/fall media kit with information about Aspen's events, outdoor pursuits, new attractions, activities, and more on this media site.
+You can find the complete 2016 spring/summer/fall media kit with information about Aspen's events, outdoor pursuits, new attractions, activities, and more on this media site.
 We are constantly gathering and releasing new information about Aspen and we will be updating these releases regularly.
 Please contact us if you are working on a story or would like to arrange a visit.